FISHARMNIC/Better-Coding-Lang/README.md

 # Better-Coding-Lang
 to run:
-`cd JScompiler`
+`cd lang2`
-`node index program.txt`
+`./compile.sh example.txt`
-Change `program.txt` to any file that you want to run from.
+Change `example.txt` to any file that you want to run from.
 Place the file inside the same folder as the `index.js` file

 The code is compiled into GNU GAS assembly, and is ran standalone on a virtual machine.